o-power/dashing-data/README.md

 ### Existing

 - The user can login using their username or email.
 The custom authentication backend is case insensitive and ensures that one user's username cannot match another user's email or vice versa.
 - The password reset email comes from the Gmail account noreplydashingdata@gmail.com.
 The template for the email is in the folder templates/registration (password_reset_email.html, password_reset_subject.txt).
-The passowrd email is only sent if the email exists for a registered user.
+The password reset is only sent if the email entered matches that of a registered user.
 When the app is run locally, the email is printed to the console if the env.py file is found.
 - When the user first registers they are directed to the choose subscription plan page.
 Payment is made via Stripe.
 - The user can view their account details, including subscription end date on their profile page.
-- If the user has no subscription or their subscription is expired, then a button appears on the profile page to direct them to the choose subscription plan page.
+- If the user has no subscription or their subscription has expired, then a button appears on the profile page to direct them to the choose subscription plan page.
 - The user can search all their saved charts.
 - The user can delete a chart.
 - The user can reload a saved chart.